How to Document a Bank or Government Impersonation Scam Properly

 - Did I download anything?

-Early reporting increases the chance of preventing financial damage.
+Early reporting increases the chance of preventing damage.

 - Screenshots